BESPOKE TRAVEL – TERMS AND CONDITIONS

 CANCELLATIONS & AMENDMENTS

 Most airfares and associated land arrangements have strict cancellation and amendment restrictions in place.
 Travel Insurance will of course cover you against any ‘unforeseen circumstance’ preventing you from travelling as planned.
+Bespoke Travel charge a minimum $40 per person administration fee in conjunction with processing refunds associated with travel insurance claims and cancellations or amendments of travel plans.

 A valid passport is required for your journey; please check your passport is valid for at least 6 months at the completion of travel.
 The name on your airline ticket must be identical to your passport, therefore, please forward a copy of your passport photo/info page by email or fax if I do not already have your passport details.
 Most airlines require this information in your booking prior to departure.
 It is your responsibility to ensure that you hold the correct documentation for your journey.
 Please contact me should you require assistance.